Jason-Wall/scheduler/README.md

 # Interview Scheduler

 Interview Scheduler is a single page application that allows students to book appointments with mentors.\
 This project was built over one week as a project for Lighthouse Labs (LHL).
-Students were required to build and test React components using Jest and Cypress.
+Students were required to create React components and test them using Cypress, Storybook, and Jest.
 The back end was provided by LHL ([Original Repo](https://github.com/lighthouse-labs/scheduler/)).

 ## Highlights